The Monitor

 Manage your infrastructure with ServiceNow CMDB and Datadog

-Best practices for tagging your monitors
+Best practices for tagging your infrastructure and applications

-Best practices for tagging your monitors
+Best practices for tagging your infrastructure and applications

 Start monitoring your metrics in minutes